AhmedAghassy/bmi/README.md

-Codes to know your health of your body.
+Codes to know a health of your body.